lisp-docs/cl-language-reference/docs/chap-19/bj-c-pathnames/_bj-c-c-e-g-restrictions-on-examining-a-pathname-version-component.md

-The symbol :newest refers to the largest version number that already exists in the *file system* when reading, overwriting, appending, superseding, or directory listing an existing <ClLinks  term={"file"}><i>file</i></ClLinks>.
+The symbol :newest refers to the largest version number that already exists in the <GlossaryTerm styled={true} term={"file system"}><i>file system</i></GlossaryTerm> when reading, overwriting, appending, superseding, or directory listing an existing <ClLinks  term={"file"}><i>file</i></ClLinks>.
 The symbol :newest refers to the smallest version number greater than any existing version number when creating a new file.